Multiple measurements on an uncollapsed entangled two-photon state: Conclusion

-We have shown the diagram of space-time evolution of a general quantum state subjected to a measurement by a detector in a reference frame of the detector and in reference frame moving with constant velocity relative to the detector.
-From the preferred frame space-time model of quantum state's collapse follows, that multiple measurements can be taken on the same uncollapsed quantum state.
-We show that under certain conditions one stationary and one moving detector can perform measurements on uncollapsed photon-pair state entangled in polarizations and energy.
+With MLF model we show that under certain conditions one stationary and one moving detector can perform measurements on uncollapsed photon-pair state entangled in polarizations and energy.
 Allowance of multiple measurements on the uncollapsed quantum state results in uncorrelated measurement results even if the uncollapsed state is maximally correlated.
-This leads to violation of conservation laws and unavailability to determine the collapsed quantum state, which originates after all detections take place.
+This is in opposite with PLF and A\&A model, where the measurements are correlated.
+With PLF collapse model, all predictions have to be made in the preferred frame in order to avoid back-in-time collapses affecting results of the former measurements.
+The uncorrelated measurements in MLF model lead to violation of conservation laws and unavailability to determine the collapsed quantum state, which originates after all detections take place.
 On example of frequency measurement on the photon-pair state, it is discussed, that the energy conservation is violated in individual measurements but not in mean value.
-The result of proposed two-photon experiment has potential to significantly contribute to the discussion about space-time properties of collapse of a quantum state.
+The result of the proposed two-photon experiment determines wether the MLF model is valid while leaving the A\&A and PLF models generally invalid.
+An alternative less demanding experiment which allows for multiple measurement on a single photon state has been scatched.
+It involves single-photon state superposed in two distinct paths.

 The proposed photon-pair experiment can be generalized on entangled multi-photon state with multiple detectors, each moving with its own velocity.
-As a consequence, multiple measurements -- more than two, on a uncollapsed quantum state are allowed.
+As a consequence, multiple measurements -- more than two, on a uncollapsed quantum state are allowed in the presented MLF collapse model.